What are you doing to grow your podcast? What is the next step that will allow you to supplement your income? The answer could be affiliate marketing.

 This will give the merchant a better deal and show them you have skin in the game to actually sell the product.
 How does this work exactly?
 Well not only are you, the podcaster, mentioning the company on your podcast.
 But you’re probably offering your listeners a discount code.
 As a result, for every product sold with that discount code, you would also get a commission.

-Another great example of podcasts using affiliate marketing is MMANuts, who discuss all things MMA.
+Another great example of podcasts using affiliate marketing is MMANuts, which discusses all things MMA.
 Their demographic is young and male, so they choose to promote products like soap, mattresses, VPN, and CBD.
 They are a great testament to testing out products as well; they do exceptionally well-promoting web hosting services.
 On paper, that wouldn’t seem like a great fit.
 But they tried it.
 It converted.
 So they kept rolling with it.

 The Beyond The Streams podcast is another great example of a small podcast doing big things.
-The podcast talks streaming tv, so a great natural fit are tools that will help their audience get affordable alternatives to cable.
+The podcast talks about streaming tv, so a great natural fit are tools that will help their audience get affordable alternatives to cable.
 They promote IPVanish and developed a strong relationship with their affiliate manager, along with cleaning up on commissions.
 The Beyond the Streams podcast does so well that they have earned higher commission rates and sponsorship deals.

 At the end of the day, it comes down to the products you are promoting that are the most relevant to your audience.